 Our proclamation toolkit makes being an advocate for more awareness among local and state officials easy!
 In many states, securing a proclamation is as easy as a Google search and a form submission.

 Here’s our map for 2019, with the states that have permanent resolutions already filled in!

 We are trying to turn the entire map purple by April 30, 2019!
 Fill out the form below if you are working on obtaining a proclamation or plan to for April 2019.
 This way, we can be aware of which states already have proclamations in the works and which we need volunteers for.
 We can also connect you with others in your area so you can collaborate on any work that needs to be done to obtain the proclamation.

 Let us know once you’ve obtained a proclamation for your state and we’ll paint your state purple!

-Please note that some states, including California and Maine, will only draft letters of support – please encourage them to do so and we’ll paint the state purple on the map.
+Please note that some states may say that instead of a proclamation they will only draft letters of support – please encourage them to do so and we’ll paint the state purple on the map.